 It is the sole establishment authorised to purchase ferrous metal scrap and waste in the Republic of Uzbekistan as the main raw materials base for producing rolled metal.
-The consolidation of metal scrap and waste is implemented by country-wide "Ikkilamchikorametallar" network (the Company's branches/subsidiaries), which are responsible for purchasing, processing and delivery.
+The consolidation of metal scrap and waste is implemented by the Republic of Uzbekistan-wide "Ikkilamchikorametallar" network (the Company's branches/subsidiaries), which are responsible for purchasing, processing and delivery.